tjpullen/test1/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:c1998ab6d2
 ## Dealing with variation between replicates (3)

-It looks like there may be a small effect, but the effect is small relative to the dispersion of the data.
+It looks like there may be an effect, but the effect is small relative to the dispersion of the data.

 Perform a two sample t test to determine the likelihood of observing a result like this if there were no effect.
 *** =instructions